-The idea is to put some commonly or repeatedly done task together and make a function, so that instead of writing the same code again and again for different inputs, we can call the function.
+The idea is to put some commonly or repeatedly done task together and make a function so that instead of writing the same code again and again for different inputs, we can call the function.

 m is 20

-C also allows to declare and define functions separately, this is specially needed in case of library functions.
+C also allows to declare and define functions separately, this is especially needed in case of library functions.
 The library functions are declared in header files and defined in library files.
 Below is an example declaration.

 Parameter Passing to functions